IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/button.md

 ## Button Sizing

-We can allow the user to choose the size of the `ig$-button` by using its [`size`]({environment:wcApiUrl}/classes/IgcButtonComponent.html#size) property. То do this, we will add some radio buttons to display all size values.
+We can allow the user to choose the size of the `Ig$ButtonComponent` by using its [`size`]({environment:wcApiUrl}/classes/IgcButtonComponent.html#size) property. То do this, we will add some radio buttons to display all size values.
 This way whenever one gets selected, we will change the size property of the button.

 ```ts
 import { defineComponents, IgcButtonComponent, IgcRadioComponent, IgcRadioGroupComponent } from 'igniteui-webcomponents';